Wage Calculator

 Division 293 tax

-ScenarioIncome + SuperDiv 293 applies?Tax on contributions
+ScenarioIncome + superDiv 293 applies?Tax on contributions

-$200k salary + $24k super$224,000No15%
+$200,000 salary + $24,000 super$224,000No15%

-$240k salary + $28.8k super$268,800Yes30%
+$240,000 salary + $28,800 super$268,800Yes30%

 Carry-forward unused concessional cap

-Where this rule is useful: People coming back from parental leave, career breaks, or part-time work often have unused concessional cap space.
-The carry-forward rule lets them make a larger catch-up contribution in a stronger income year.
+People returning from parental leave, career breaks, or part-time work often have unused concessional cap space.
+The carry-forward rule lets them make a larger catch-up contribution in a stronger income year — often alongside a capital gain they want to offset.

 Low Income Super Tax Offset (LISTO)